 Scanning the grasslands, we spotted two older white bulls, which Ben determined would be good first choices to put a stalk on.
 The first one was not having it and paced off out of range and stood watching us.

 White Blesbok Hunt & African shooting sticks

 The second bull had run off behind a dam embankment, and we had lost sight of him.
-As we walked downslope to look at other rams scattered over the grasslands, he appeared, headed in the direction of the first bull, 300 yards out parallel to us.
+As we walked downslope to look at other rams scattered over the grasslands, he appeared, headed toward the first bull, 300 yards out parallel to us.
 Ben had the sticks ready quickly, and we watched as he trotted, then slowed, then trotted again,

-A little further on, we found a big Leopard Tortoise, pic attached.
-I hoped to see one of these, a very nice find!
+A little further on, we found a giant Leopard Tortoise.
+Pic attached.
+I hoped to see one of these, a lovely find!
 I tried a shot on a Common Blesbuck at 400+ yards at the crest but shot under.
-We watched a group of blesbuck and were not able able to find a wounding strike.
-We headed back to Olivefountain for lunch and a break to come back in the later afternoon.
+We watched a group of Blesbuck and could not find a wounding strike.
+We headed back to Olivefountain for lunch and a break to return later in the afternoon.